 Ensure that you have the correct address and know which building you need to be in.
-The Radiation Oncology Department in most centers is on the lowest level of the building due to shielding.
+Radiation oncology in most centers is on the lowest level of the building due to the radiation and the shielding.
 Many times, it is located below ground.

 Prior to your visit ask about parking.
 Some facilities offer valet parking.
 Depending on your treatment center, parking may be free or discounted when you are coming for your daily treatments.
 Find out where and how to get the parking validated.
-If you are taking public transportation, map out your route in advance.
+If you are taking public transportation, map out your route before the first day.
 Find out where the closest bus stop or train stop is.

 If you need wheelchair assistance, find out if there is someone there to help you or if you should plan to have someone come with you.

 You may want to pack a bag to bring with you for radiation each day.
-There is a chance that you will be there longer than expected and it can be helpful to have a distraction to pass the time.
-These can include:
+Some days will be there longer than others.
+Some items you may want to bring with you include:

-- Comfortable clothes – robe to go over gown.
+- Comfortable clothes – robe to go over the gown.

 - Non-slip socks or easy slip-on shoes.

 - Music to listen to.
 Most treatment rooms are equipped with a sound system.

 - A book or magazine to read.